rondharma/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 ![PSG UI](/img/psg-ui-to-show-the-serial-no.png)

-2. Afterward, I used **GET /backup-recovery/v1beta1/protection-store-gateways** [API ](https://developer.greenlake.hpe.com/docs/greenlake/services/backup-recovery/public/openapi/backup-recovery-public-v1beta1/operation/ProtectionStoreGatewaysList/)to figure out the **protection-store-gateway id** that was associated with the protection-stores that would be incorporated into the protection-policy.
+2. Afterward, I used **GET /backup-recovery/v1beta1/protection-store-gateways** [API ](https://developer.greenlake.hpe.com/docs/greenlake/services/backup-recovery/public/openapi/backup-recovery-public-v1beta1/operation/ProtectionStoreGatewaysList/)to figure out the **"\<protection-store-gateway-id\>"** that was associated with the protection-stores that would be incorporated into the protection-policy.

 ![API show registered PSG](/img/api-display-registered-psg.png)